 "When you enter the city, you absolutely cannot find any old corner and urinate and defecate like you would in the village."

-Zhu De emphasizes the importance of discipline when the PLA goes south and protect industry and commerce.
+Zhu De emphasized the importance of discipline when the PLA went south and protect industry and commerce.

-These peaceful takeovers are also the result of the fear of the residents of the cities.
-They want to avoid the fate of the inhabitants of Changchun.
+These peaceful takeovers were also the result of the fear of city residents.
+They wanted to avoid the fate of the inhabitants of Changchun.

 "Comparatively little damage was done to the city during the battle for Shanghai, partly because of effective action by the People's Peace Preservation Corps (Jen-min pao-an tui), a workers' picket organization that guarded factories and facilities from destruction and sabotage and persuaded Nationalist units to surrender.41 Utilities kept functioning or resumed operations shortly after